Dear EMU Campus Community:

 • Makayla Myers, Student

-• Dr. Barbara Patrick, Department Head and Professor of Political Science, and Director of EMU’s Civil Rights and Social Justice Center
+• Dr. Barbara Patrick, Department Head and Professor of Political Science, and Former Chair of EMU’s Civil Rights and Social Justice Center

-• Dr. Anke Wolbert, Lecturer in the School of Communication, Media & Theatre Arts, All Union Council
+• Dr. Anke Wolbert, President of EMU-FT, Lecturer in the School of Communication, Media & Theatre Arts

 The staff liaison to the Committee is Vicki Reaume, vice president and secretary to the Board of Regents.